What is an RIA?

 cropped-cornerstone-c-resize

-In the financial industry, RIA refers to a registered investment advisor.
+What is an RIA in the financial industry?
+RIA refers to a registered investment advisor.
 “Registered” indicates registration with a regulatory authority.
 The term “investment advisor” is formally defined by the Investment Advisers Act of 1940 (Advisers Act).
 While the regulation uses the spelling “adviser,” the more commonly used “advisor” is also acceptable.
 There are three elements which must be satisfied in order to meet the definition of an investment advisor: a firm that (1) provides advice or analysis on securities, (2) receives compensation for the advice provided, and (3) engages in a regular business of providing advice to others regarding securities.
 Additionally, an RIA may implement the investment advice provided, but managing the assets is not essential for a firm to be considered an RIA registered investment advisor.

 History